shady0503/Model-Driven-Engineering/readme.md

 - JUnit 5 for testing ✅
 - Maven Shade plugin configuration pending ⚠️

-**MDE Note**: This Maven project uses the **Eclipse Epsilon stack** - an integrated family of MDE languages and tools.
-Epsilon provides a consistent approach across all transformation types: Text-to-Model (Flexmi), Model-to-Model (ETL), and Model-to-Text (EGL), all with shared OCL-based query capabilities and metamodel awareness.
+**MDE Note**: This project uses the **Eclipse Epsilon stack** - an integrated family of MDE languages and tools.
+Epsilon provides a consistent approach across all transformation types: Text-to-Model (Flexmi), Model-to-Model (ETL), and Model-to-Text (EGL), all with shared EOL-based query capabilities and metamodel awareness.

 ## Step 1.3: Install Eclipse Modeling Tools